Photographic processing: Black and white negative processing

 Once the film is processed, it is then referred to as a negative.

 The negative may now be printed; the negative is placed in an enlarger and projected onto a sheet of photographic paper.
 Many different techniques can be used during the enlargement process.
 Two examples of enlargement techniques are dodging and burning.

 Alternatively (or as well), the negative may be scanned for digital printing or web viewing after adjustment, retouching, and/or manipulation.

 From a chemical standpoint, conventional black and white negative film is processed by a developer that reduces silver halide to silver metal, exposed silver halide is reduced faster than unexposed silver halide, which leaves a silver metal image.
 It is then fixed by converting all remaining silver halide into a soluble silver complex, which is then washed away with water.
 An example of a black and white developer is Kodak D-76 which has bis(4-hydroxy-N-methylanilinium) sulfate with hydroquinone and sodium sulfite.

-In graphic art film, which is a special type of black and white film used for converting images into halftone images for offset printing, a developer containing methol-hydroquinone and sulfite stabilizers may be used.
+In graphic art film, also called lithographic film which is a special type of black and white film used for converting images into halftone images for offset printing, a developer containing methol-hydroquinone and sulfite stabilizers may be used.
 Exposed silver halide oxidizes the hydroquinone, which then oxidizes a nucleating agent in the film, which is attacked by a hydroxide ion and converts it via hydrolysis into a nucleating agent for silver metal, which it then forms on unexposed silver halide, creating a silver image.
 The film is then fixed by converting all remaining silver halide into soluble silver complexes.